 - History Book Order Form

 - City of Brighton History

 - Historic Plat Map located at Historic City Hall

 Property Designation If you are interested in designating your property, please fill out the Landmark Designation Application found in our online application system.

 Brighton's Historic Landmarks

-The City of Brighton has five buildings that have been designated as historic landmarks.
+The City of Brighton has a number of buildings that have been designated as historic landmarks.
 Some have been locally designated while others are even on the state and national registers.
 The buildings are: 1) First Presbyterian Church, 2) Brighton Armory, 3) Brighton High School, 4) The Bromley Koizuma-Hishinuma Farm, and 5) Adams County Courthouse.
 See additional history on the properties by clicking on the link below.
-Newly added properties to the list of designated historic landmarks are: 6) Former Senior Center at 575 Bush Street, 7) Brighton Buddhist Church, and 8) Historic Depot Building at 119 North Main Street.
+Newly added properties to the list of designated historic landmarks are: 6) Former Senior Center at 575 Bush Street, 7) Brighton Buddhist Church, and 8) Historic Depot Building.